sigmdel/supermini_esp32c3_sketches/README.md

 - **10_blink_leds** Toggles high and low each io pad along the edge of the Super Mini ESP32-C3 board in turn.
 Tests digitalWrite() and verifies the io pin mapping.

 - **11_pulse_leds** Ramps up and down the intensity of a LED connected to each io pad along the edges of the Super Mini ESP32-C3 in turn.
 Tests pulse width modulaton and `analogWrite()` and also verifies the io pin mapping.

+- **13_poll** Tests polling of all the i/o pins of the Super Mini ESP32-C3 when the pins are in INPUT and OUTPUT modes.

 ### 5.3.
 Wi-Fi connectivity sketches: